-According to a 2015 report by Visiongain, the world stem cell technologies market is expected to grow from \$7.2 billion in 2014 to \$12 billion in 2018, achieving high revenue growth from 2015 to 2025.
+According to a 2017 report by Grand View Research, the world stem cell market is expected to grow to \$15.6 billion in 2025 at a CAGR of 9.2%.

 - The global population is aging.
 According to the United Nations Department of Economic and Social Affairs, 2 billion people will be aged 60 and older by 2050, which means an increased prevalence of age-related disease in general and chronic disease in particular.
 Heavily burdened healthcare systems are looking to regenerative medicine to provide therapies that treat the root causes of chronic diseases rather than just their symptoms. - Expansion of stem cell therapies.
 Stem cell therapies are being extended to new and prevalent indications such as cardiovascular diseases, neurodegenerative diseases, and autoimmune diseases.
-The number of cell therapy companies that are currently in Phase II and Phase III trials has been gathering momentum, and we anticipate that new cellular therapy products will appear on the market within the next several years. - Potential new source of stem cells.
+The number of cell therapy companies that are currently in Phase II and Phase III trials has been gathering momentum, and we anticipate that new cellular therapy products will appear on the market within the next several years.
+As noted above, the FDA predicts that by 2025 the FDA will be approving 10 to 20 cell and gene therapy products a year. - Potential new source of stem cells.
 The last decade has witnessed the emergence of umbilical cord cryopreservation for the storage of newborn blood for future medical use.
 This new market already affects the field of transplantations with a growing share of cord blood transplantations at the expense of autologous and allogeneic transplantations of hematopoietic cells.
 In addition, another source of stem cells is fat used for treatment of bone, cartilage and skeleton related diseases as well as for esthetic purposes. - Increasing government, strategic partner, and investor support for stem cell research and development.
-According to the Alliance for Regenerative Medicine, the stem cell and progenitor therapy market raised \$2.6 billion in public and private funds in 2014, while according to the National Institutes of Health, or NIH, the level of annual support for stem cell research across the NIH is estimated to grow from \$1.273 billion in 2013 to \$1.582 billion in 2017.
+According to the Alliance for Regenerative Medicine, globally, companies active in gene and cell therapies, and other regenerative medicines raised more than \$2.8 billion in the third quarter of 2018, a 59% increase over the same period in 2017; and \$10.7 billion in the first three quarters of 2018, a 40% increase year-over-year.

-Our Current Focus: Proof of Concept of our ApoGraft technology platform through the treatment of Haematological Malignancies
+Our Current Focus: Proof of Concept of Our ApoGraft Technology Platform through the Treatment of Hematological Malignancies

-Haematological malignancies (blood cancers) comprise a variety of lymphomas and leukemias.
+Hematological malignancies (blood cancers) comprise a variety of lymphomas and leukemias.
 A very important treatment protocol for these malignancies involves the use of HSCT.
 According to the Worldwide Network for Blood & Marrow Transplantation, more than 50,000 HSCTs are performed yearly worldwide, of which 53% are autologous (using stem cells from the patient) and 47% are allogeneic (using stem cells from a donor).
 In the treatment of leukemia, an allogeneic procedure is usually preferred over autologous due to a higher risk of recurrence of the underlying disease.

 HSCT, also known as bone marrow transplantation, relies on the ability of infused hematopoietic stem cells to engraft in the patient's bone marrow, multiply and differentiate into mature blood cells.
 However, the success of allogeneic HSCT strongly depends upon the degree of immune compatibility between the donor and the host cells.
+In the majority significantly high number of cases, the unavailability of fully matching donors results in complications due to GvHD.
 In the majority of cases, the unavailability of fully matching donors results in complications due to GvHD.